Scrum and best practices

 As you plan your sprints, you may discover additional requirements that you should capture and add to your backlog.
-Before your sprint planning meeting, you'll want to groom and refine your backlog to make sure that it is well defined and in priority order.
+Before your sprint planning meeting, you'll want to refine your backlog to make sure that it is well defined and in priority order.

 Also, setting a sprint goal as part of your planning efforts can help the team stay focused on what's most important for each sprint.

 After you've planned your sprint, you may want to share the plan with key stakeholders.

 You can learn more from these resources: